dmyers/octogun/README.md

 # Octokit

 Simple PHP wrapper for the GitHub API.
+This is an unofficial port of [Octokit.rb](https://github.com/octokit/octokit.rb) in PHP.
+The goal is to have feature parity between languages.

 ## Installation